 Award-Winning Boating Accident Attorneys

 Davis Law Group, P.S. founder Chris Davis is one of the most respected and recognized civil litigation lawyers practicing in Washington State.
 Davis Law Group has been named Best Injury Law Firm in Washington State by AI Dispute Resolution Awards.

 If you have been injured in a boating accident, it may be in your best interest to consult with an attorney who is experienced in handling maritime accident claims.
-Attorney Chris Davis and the legal team at Davis Law Group have years of experience handling accident claims.
+Mr. Davis and the entire legal team at Davis Law Group have years of experience handling serious, high-damage accident claims.
 Call 206-727-4000 for a free, no-obligation consultation.

 Various Types of Maritime Accidents

 “Capsizings” and “Falls Overboard” accounted for 386 fatalities, nearly sixty percent of all reported boating fatalities.
 Nine out of every 10 of those victims drowned .
 “Collision with Another Vessel” was the most reported type of accident.

 These accidents resulted in 1,366 injuries and accounted for nearly nine million dollars in property damage.
 Twenty-six children age 12 and under lost their lives while boating in 2001.
 137 boaters died in the 40-49 age group category -- the highest number reported for any age group.

 Types of Boating Accident Casualties By Types of Vessels